pointwise/GeomToMesh/README.rst

 Supported geometry formats for GeomToMesh include *EGADS*, *IGES*, *STEP* and *NMB* (Pointwise proprietary geometry format) files.
-GeomToMesh will attempt to create a ingle unstructured block volume mesh.
+GeomToMesh will attempt to create a single unstructured block volume mesh.
 IGES and STEP files will not contain GeomToMesh attributes, so the resulting volume mesh will be of the isotropic variety with no viscous boundaries or layers.